 Agha Shahid Ali has kept many of his poems around Srinagar.
 Through these poems, the poet has praised the city, mourned it, longed for it and even remembered its nostalgia.
 Most of the time, he even synonymizes Srinagar with Kashmir, and words used for the city even grieves for its sad state.
 He knows under what turmoil the city has gone through, and is even today going through, but he also knows that how resilient Srinagar has been.

 Expressing the same feel, in the second stanza, the poet says that, we shall meet again, in Srinagar, and fight for the revival of Kashmir.
 We are ready to bear everything to help it gain its glorious past.
-The fundamental rights of human being will be restored and reinstituted.
-The rampant sadness will not live for long, it will some or other day be restored with independence of Kashmiri people.
-The city may be sad today, but we will challenge the sadness, negotiate it and resist it.
+The fundamental rights of human beings will be restored and reinstituted.
+The rampant sadness will not live for long, it will some or other day be restored with the independence of Kashmiri people.
+The city may be sad today, but we will challenge the sadness, negotiate it, and resist it.
 We will continue to do so as our elders or ancestors have been doing it for long.
 Through our struggle, we will be able to succeed in paving peaceful ways for our future generations.
 I know Srinagar remains alive when it is sad, I know the city can survive even during tough time, and I know the city will be so unless it gets freedom.
 Yes, the day will come when we will turn ivy into roses, the day will come when we would hear the gardener’s voice, play as we used to in our childhood.
 The day is not far when the peace will prevail, and our future generation will live as peacefully as ever.

 Through the poem, A Pastoral, he has introduced several themes.
 He has portrayed the city’s sad state, and the fighting spirit of its people who never gave up.
 The poet also portrays the natural beauty spread in the city that also sends the message of fighting till independence, and the role of its elders and ancestors who sacrificed their lives for its revival and prosperity.
 Moreover, the use of words like tourniquets, thorns, ivy, roses and pomegranate, all indicate the fighting spirit of the people living in Kashmir.

 In these stanzas, the poet asks should we follow the horned lark; search the cemetery, the dust still lying uneasy on the graves that were built in hurry without any names.
-He further says, “Yes, we will surely hear our gardener’s voice again, but for that we will have to struggle.
+He further says, “Yes, we will surely hear our gardener’s voice again, but for that, we will have to struggle.
 Just as the bird remains silent in winter, and comes back in spring, we too shall have to tighten our belts and restart the fight to gain independence from the violence that has snatched our peace and left us in the fetters of massacres and violence.
 So, the gardener will come again with his voice, and we shall again chirp like birds among the trees, but to achieve all that we shall have to struggle, struggle and struggle.

 In these stanzas, the poet says that when we will step into our old place or territory, we will find the letters that mailman might have left for us.
 The latter knew that we would definitely return them.
 It would be better if the postman speeded those letters to death.
 He further asks why you are not here, where have you gone, and plead him to come back so that we can relive our old days, and breathe free.
 As we know Ali’s poem, “The Country Without a Post Office (1997)” gained him a lot of recognition and appreciation.
 And the same scene of mailman the poet has used and described in, “A Pastoral”, whereby the poet wants to show the importance of post offices and postmen.

 In the last two stanzas, the poet curses the history, and asks are you deaf to our concerns and the pitiable condition of Kashmir and Kashmiris.
 Don’t you see the atrocities the Kashmiris are facing for years, don’t you see why they are compelled to leave their motherland.
-If no one comes to our help, we will ourselves make use of the keys; open the door of our drawing room.
-As we move ahead, we though would be engulfed by the dust that has textiled the entire home, and its every possible corners and articles, such as mirror, table, and all.
+If no one comes to our help, we will ourselves make use of the keys; open the door of our drawing-room.
+As we move ahead, we thought would be engulfed by the dust that has textiled the entire home, and its every possible corners and articles, such as mirror, table, and all.
 But we will surely light oil lamps; we will definitely go past our elders and ancestors, and hold their wills close to our heart, following what they have been directing us for years.
-We will surely fulfil their wish and return our home for always.
+We will surely fulfill their wish and return our home for always.
 In all, we will revive our Kashmir, and fight till it achieves its goal, and will pave violence-free and peaceful ways for our future generations.

 Personal Commentary to A Pastoral

 Agha Shahid Ali dedicated his poem A Pastoral to one of his Kashmiri Hindu friends, named Suvir Kaul.
-This is a poem of hope and exuberant future that poet expects to prevail in Kashmir.
+This is a poem of hope and exuberant future that the poet expects to prevail in Kashmir.
 However, in view of the condition of today’s and then Kashmir, this has just been a hope, and no concrete solution has been brought about so far.
 The situations have been getting worst day by day.
-The state has become a source to take political mileage, and no government seem to be seriously interested in having peace and brotherhood between the two communities – Hindus and Muslims.
+The state has become a source to take political mileage, and no government seems to be seriously interested in having peace and brotherhood between the two communities – Hindus and Muslims.
 However, the poet of the poem hopefully says, “We shall meet again, in Srinagar, by the gates of the Villa of Peace.”